Portable Power Station (EcoFlow River 2 Pro Review)

 Internally, I thought it would be unnecessary to own such a thing, as it couldn’t fit in my luggage.

-At that time, I was charging our phones in my partner’s automobile’s DC outlet (the old cigarette lighter) and charging the computer at coffee shops and libraries wherever we roamed.
+At that time, I was charging our phones via my partner’s tiny camper DC outlet (the old cigarette lighter) and charging the computer at coffee shops and libraries wherever we roamed.

-I was good with that, even though the reality was already revealing challenges I hadn’t imagined.
+I was good with that, even though the reality was revealing challenges I hadn’t predicted.

 First, we are slow travelers, so we visit one place for a long time.
-If we’re doing that, we’re not driving the auto enough to charge anything.
+If we’re doing that, we’re not driving the tiny camper enough to charge anything.

-So it was funny when, as we made our way, my partner mentioned his plan to stop by the legacy flagship REI store in downtown Seattle to check out their Labor Day sale.
+So, as we began our trip, my partner mentioned his plan to stop by the legacy flagship REI store in downtown Seattle to check out their Labor Day sale.

-I responded, slightly panicked, with something like, “Oh my God, as long as I don’t have to go in.
+I responded, slightly panicked, with something like, “Oh my, as long as I don’t have to go in.
 I really don’t want to navigate all that.”

-I might have also said, “I hope an earthquake doesn’t hit while I’m waiting in the giant layers of their parking garage, as I fear being crushed in exactly that scenario.”
+I might have also said, “I hope an earthquake doesn’t hit while I’m waiting in the thick layers of their parking garage, as I fear being crushed in exactly that scenario.”

 He was so happy to go inside REI.

-Shortly thereafter, he came running back to me, where I immediately felt guilty, thinking he rushed his REI experience just because I revealed my long-held fear about earthquakes and parking garages, proving to myself (once again) why I must practice being mindful.
+Shortly after, he came rushing back, and I immediately felt guilty, thinking he expedited his REI experience because I’d shared my fears about earthquakes and parking garages (reminding myself, once again, why I must practice being mindful).

-That’s when he said, “You need to get out of the car and go into REI and look at the portable power stations on sale.
-Right now!
+That’s when he said, “You need to go inside REI and look at the portable power stations on sale.
+Right now.

 I reminded him that a portable power station would never fit in my luggage, so there was no need for me to ever own one.